Frequently Asked Questions

 What will be sent to me?

-We will send each host a complementary kit with a recipe booklet, a table centrepiece, conversation starter cards to use at your Feast and a few special surprises.
+We will send each host a complementary kit with a recipe booklet, a table centrepiece and conversation starter cards to use at your Feast.

 Find out more here.